 Friday, May 28th 11:30AM | Set up Your Health Startup for Success: Learn from experts in the health and life sciences start-up ecosystem

 Healthcare is one of the most challenging markets for startup success.
-Products have more risk, timeframes can be long, and investment high.
-In this session leading investors and entrepreneurs will share their insight into the top things you need to figure out early – from who is the real buyer, to finding investors who bring more than money.
-Whether you’re already on this path, or just embarking, this session will help you successfully navigate the challenges of building a successful venture in the health and life science.
+Products have more risk and the timeframes can be long.
+In this session, leading investors and entrepreneurs will share their insight into the top things you need to figure out early – from who is the real buyer, to finding investors who bring more than money.
+Whether you’re already on this path or just embarking, this session will help you successfully navigate the challenges of building a successful venture in the realm of health and life science.

 Natalie Dakers is a leading figure in the Canadian health sciences sector.
 She has been the founding CEO of several high-impact and first-of-its-kind organizations including Accel-Rx Health Sciences Accelerator, the Centre for Drug Research and Development (CDRD) now Admare BioInnovations, and the commercial arm of CDRD, CDRD Ventures.
 She co-founded Neuromed Pharmaceuticals, a biotechnology company in the neurological space developing drugs for chronic pain and epilepsy.

 Courtney Zhu is Senior Manager of Venture Acceleration at MATTER, a global healthcare startup incubator & corporate innovation accelerator in Chicago.
 MATTER has partnered with the TCS/Trade Commissioner Service at the Consulate General of Canada in Chicago for the past 7 years to run C2MP, the Canada-Chicago Mentoring Program, and has excellent insight re: challenges & opportunities that Canadian healthcare startups face in the US market.